 The other two parts of the three part strategy involve: (1) preprocessing for on-shore plays and (2) developing a new adaptive criteria for the internal multiple elimination algorithm.
-Recent progress in preprocessing nonhorizontal undulating off-shore cables and on-shore acquisition can be found in the following references: Weglein et al. (2013b,a); Weglein and Secrest (1990); Osen et al. (1998, 1999); Tan (1999); Jingfeng Zhang (2007); Mayhan and Weglein (2013); Jing Wu (2017); Yuchang Shen et al. (2016); Amundsen et al. (2016).
-An example of a new adaptive criteria for the case of the ISS free surface elimination is provided in Weglein (2012).
+Recent progress in preprocessing non-horizontal undulating off-shore cables and on-shore acquisition can be found in the following references: [36],[41]-[50].
+An example of a new adaptive criteria for the case of the ISS free surface elimination is provided in [1].
 We are pursuing a similar criteria (that derives as a property of the ISS predictor) for internal multiple elimination.

 The ISS internal multiple elimination is a direct solution for the removal of multiples within the assumed physics and acquisition requirements.
-The adaptive step is indirect and is designed for addressing the parts of reality and e.g. linear wave propagation assumption and acquisition limitations, that are outside and beyond our assumed physics.
+The adaptive step is indirect and is designed for addressing the parts of reality and e.g. linear wave propagation assumption and acquisition limitations that are outside and beyond our assumed physics.

-This new internal multiple elimination algorithm addresses the prediction shortcoming of the current most capable internal-multiple-removal method (ISS internalmultiple-attenuation algorithm plus adaptive subtraction).
-Meanwhile, this elimination algorithm retains the strengths of the ISS internal-multiple-attenuation algorithm that can predict all internal multiples at once and requiring no subsurface information.
-This ISS internal-multipleelimination algorithm is more effective and more computeintensive than the current industry-standard most capable internal-multiple-removal method, i.e., the ISS internal multiple attenuator.
-Within the three-pronged strategy, our plans include developing an alternative adaptivesubtraction criteria for internal-multiple elimination derived from, and always aligned with the ISS elimination algorithm.
-That would be analogous to the new adaptive criteria for free-surface-multiple removal proposed by Weglein (2012), as a replacement for internal multiple elimination for the energy-minimization criteria for adaptive subtraction.
-We provide this new multi-dimensional internal-multiple-elimination method as a new internalmultiple-removal capability in the multiple-removal toolbox that can remove internal multiples that interfere with primaries without damaging the primary and without subsurface information.
+This new internal multiple elimination algorithm addresses the prediction shortcoming of the current most capable internalmultiple-removal method (ISS internal-multiple-attenuation algorithm plus adaptive subtraction).
+Meanwhile, this elimination algorithm retains the strengths of the ISS internal-multipleattenuation algorithm that can predict all internal multiples at once and requiring no subsurface information.
+This ISS internalmultiple-elimination algorithm is more effective and more computeintensive than the current industry-standard most capable internalmultiple-removal method, i.e., the ISS internal multiple attenuator.
+Within the three-pronged strategy, our plans include developing an alternative adaptive-subtraction criteria for internal-multiple elimination derived from, and always aligned with the ISS elimination algorithm.
+That would be analogous to the new adaptive criteria for free-surface-multiple removal proposed by [1], as a replacement for internal multiple elimination for the energy-minimization criteria for adaptive subtraction.
+We provide this new multi-dimensional internal-multiple-elimination method as a new internal-multipleremoval capability in the multiple-removal toolbox that can remove internal multiples that interfere with primaries without damaging the primary and without subsurface information.

-Various strategies to provide an effective eliminator in anelastic media include: (1) developing a model type independent ISS internal multiple eliminator and (2) employ an ISS subseries that inputs data that has experienced absorption and dispersion and outputs the data as though it had only experienced an elastic subsurface, without knowing or needing to know or to estimate or determine the absorption and dispersion mechanism (Yanglei Zou and Weglein, 2018).
+Various strategies to provide an effective eliminator in anelastic media include: (1) developing a model type independent ISS internal multiple eliminator and (2) employ an ISS subseries that inputs data that has experienced absorption and dispersion and outputs the data as though it had only experienced an elastic subsurface, without knowing or needing to know or to estimate or determine the absorption and dispersion mechanism [13].

-The capability and potential of the recently developed inverse scattering subseries that performs Q compensation without knowing, estimating or determining Q (Yanglei Zou and Weglein, 2018) and without low frequency or zero frequency data is illustrated in Figures 7, 8 and 9.
+The capability and potential of the recently developed inverse scattering subseries that performs Q compensation without knowing, estimating or determining Q [13] and without low frequency or zero frequency data is illustrated in Figures 6, 7 and 8.
 The same ISS subseries that performs Q compensation without needing to know or determine Q, can be easily adjusted to provide a subsurface map of Q. That advance has implications in many seismic and non-seismic applications.
-Among applications are the ability to avoid the need for low and zero frequency data in all amplitude analvsis methods, including all indirect model-matching and updating methods.
+Among applications are the ability to avoid the need for low and zero frequency data in all amplitude analysis methods, including all indirect model-matching and updating methods.
 There are very significant applications of this new Q compensation method to electromagnetic prospecting and data analysis.
-These two references (Lax and Nelson, 1976 and Wolski, 2014) show how the role of Q in seismic wave propagation corresponds to conductivity in electromagnetic propagation.
+These two references [51] and [52] show how the role of Q in seismic wave propagation corresponds to conductivity in electromagnetic propagation.
 The latter represents the practical potential of producing a subsurface conductivity map, and therefore a way to distinguish water from oil in the surface.